One unit of credit equals four semester hours.

 BUS 469 Department of Business Mentoring

 Provides career exposure for junior and senior business majors.
 Students meet in small groups with a professional in a business field of interest and complete tasks to learn more about a potential career and the qualities leading to success.
-Tasks include resume preparation, job shadowing, networking and interviewing, Students must apply before the mid-September deadline.
-Course begins in the Fall Term and P/NP credit is earned in the Spring Term.
+Tasks include resume preparation, job shadowing, networking and interviewing.
+May be repeated for credit.
+Students must apply before the mid-September deadline.
+Course begins in the Fall Term, and P/NP credit is earned in the Spring Term.

 BUS 470 Seminar in Special Topics

-Applied small business study with another student under the guidance of a member of the Department of Business.
-Studies will examine current issues and problems for small businesses.
+Applied small-business study with another student under the guidance of a member of the Department of Business.
+Students will examine current issues and problems for small businesses.
 Actual business clients will be utilized according to availability.
 Practical training for students to apply and to supplement their academic theory and preparations in addressing real-life business problems.
-Fall Term, Even years.
+Fall Term, even years.

 BUS 495 Honors Independent Research